neillturner/kitchen-ssh/README.md

 # kitchen-ssh

-ssh and ssh_gzip driver for test-kitchen for any running server with an ip address
+ssh and ssh_gzip driver for test-kitchen for any running server with an ip address.

-*** As well as ssh it supports a second driver called ssh_gzip that will also gzip file before transfer which can provide a big performance improvement when alot of files are transfered. ****
+As well as ssh it supports a second driver called ssh_gzip that will also gzip file before transfer which can provide a big performance improvement when alot of files are transfered.

 server must be created and destroyed natively (e.g. via cloud or virtualization console). specify driver parameters